vectordotdev/vector/website/content/en/docs/setup/going-to-prod/hardening.md

 #### Securing Vector’s Artifacts

 - **Download over encrypted channels.** Vector does not allow unencrypted downloads of its artifacts.
 All download channels require industry-standard TLS for all connections.
 When downloading Vector be sure to enable SSL verification (the default for most clients).
-- **Verify Vector’s download.** All Vector artifacts are stored with a matching checksum that should be used to verify the authenticity of the artifact immediately after download.

 #### Securing Vector’s Configuration